In March, TenEighty joined beauty and fashion lovers from all over the UK for the third annual Glamour Beauty Festival. Here’s what we got up to…

 — Danielle Peazer (@DaniellePeazer) March 11, 2018

-Alice spoke about the importance of inclusivity in working out and looking after yourself.
-She found there’s a perception that many of us out feel personal training and exercising is out our reach, but it’s actually something anyone can do, be it at home or at the gym.
+Alice spoke about the importance of inclusivity in working out and looking after oneself.
+She talked about the way that many people feel personal training and exercising is out of reach, and said that it’s actually something anyone can do, be it at home or at the gym.
 With a more spiritual approach to wellness, Jasmine spoke about the Ajuervedic approach to food and how its teachings are making their way to the Western world.
-“It is coming full circle,” she said.

-There was some time before the last talk of the festival, so we paid a visit to skincare experts Caudalie, who used technology and scanned our faces to determine the quality of our skin – from our pores to discolouration and everything in-between.
+There was some time before the last talk of the festival, so we paid a visit to skincare experts Caudalie, who used technology to scan our faces and determine the quality of our skin – from our pores to discolouration and everything in between.

-After picking up a quick Nakd Bar, it was time for the last panel of the festival, How to Build Your Beauty Brand.
-The panelists included YouTuber Lily Pebbles, Nails Inc. founder Thea Green, Blink Brow Bar’s Vanita Parti and MDMFlow creator Florence Adepoju.
+After picking up a quick Nakd bar, it was time for the last panel of the festival, How to Build Your Beauty Brand.
+The panellists included YouTuber Lily Pebbles, Nails Inc founder Thea Green, Blink Brow Bar’s Vanita Parti, and MDMFlow creator Florence Adepoju.

 Each spoke about the passion they have for beauty.
-Lily talked about it being something she bonded with her grandmother over, whom she dedicated her book too.
-Thea spoke about expanding Nail Inc creating another brand INCredible with another one due to launch later this year, and the discussion highlighted just how busy the world of creating a beauty brand is.
+Lily talked about it being something over which she bonded with her grandmother, to whom she dedicated her book.
+Thea spoke about expanding Nails Inc – creating another brand, INCredible, and a further one due to launch later this year – and the discussion highlighted just how busy the world of creating a beauty brand is.

-It was a wonderful weekend full of brilliant energy, beauty chats and as one attendee said, “You have everything here about beauty – it is too much fun.”
+It was a wonderful weekend full of brilliant energy and beauty chats.
+As one attendee said, “You have everything here about beauty – it is too much fun.”
 We couldn’t agree more.